BridgesUNCC/BridgesUNCC.github.io/_posts/2014-07-08-upgrading.markdown

 But in case you want to take the pictoral route, simply:

 - Right click your project and select `Maven > Update Project`.
-- In the dialog, tick the option to `Force update of snapshots / releases`.
+- In the dialog, tick the option to `Force Update of Snapshots/Releases`.

 ![drawing](/img/Updating/context_menu.png)